 Students Sell Teacher’s Precious Pipes at Flea Market

 CONCORD, Pa.
-(AP) _ It took teacher Vince DeMarro more than a year to get his handmade bagpipes ready to play.
-It took some students a couple of hours to sell the instrument, by mistake, at a flea market.
+(AP) _ It took a teacher more than a year to get his handmade bagpipes ready to play.
+It took some students only a couple of hours to sell the instrument, by mistake, at a flea market.

-″I have been in a full-fledged panic,″ DeMarro told the Delaware County Daily Times on Monday.
+″I have been in a full-fledged panic,″ Vince DeMarro told the Delaware County Daily Times on Monday.

-They searched in vain for the man, who had said he wanted to hang the instrument on the wall of his trailer at the New Jersey shore.
+They searched in vain for the buyer, who had said he wanted to hang the instrument on a wall.

 ″I could see the pain in their faces, but I told them it was really nobody’s fault.
 You can’t condemn over-eagerness,″ DeMarro said.

 DeMarro had carefully cured the leather air bag and shaved the reeds to produce the right tone, and hoped to play the finished instrument in public for the first time this week.

 ″All that work down the drain,″ DeMarro said.

 A $50 reward was offered for any information about the instrument.
 Tuesday morning, he said he hadn’t heard from the buyer.